 Any seen or perceived disruptive behaviour is initially dealt with using 'Low key Skills'.
 Thereafter, a form of The Canter Assertive Discipline System is implemented.
 That is, without a fuss the teacher writes the name of the disruptive student onto the whiteboard.
 This is the student's first warning.
 Further disruption by the same student will result in a tick being placed next to their name and the student being sent to a buddy class for an appropriate amount of time.
 This is the second warning.
 Following further disruption from the same student, they receive a second tick and then the teacher sends them to the office.
 The student's name is cleared from the board after each recess and each lunch to allow for a fresh start.
-For more serious behaviour issues, students are referred to a Deputy Principal (Student Services), or the Principal.
+For more serious behaviour issues, students are referred to a Dean of Upper Primary or the Head of Primary.